Fandral: Fictional character biography

 Fandral later battled Zarrko the Tomorrow Man.
 He defeated diamond exchange robbers in New York.
 He helped depose the usurpers Mangog and Igron.
 He set out on a quest to find Odin, who was missing again.
 He battled Spoor, the Grey Gargoyle, and the Soul-Survivors.
 He defeated the Executioner and the Enchantress.
 He battled the Destroyer and Loki.
 He helped defend Asgard against Ragnarok.
 He battled the dragon Fafnir.
 He encountered the Young Gods.
 He encountered Dazzler, who had been abducted to Asgard.

 Fandral later helped retake Asgard from the forces of Tyr.
 He rescued the god Bragi.
 He battled the forces of Surtur on Earth.
-He went to Chicago to settle the affairs of Thor's alter ego, Dr. Don Blake.
+He went to Chicago to settle the affairs of Thor's alter ego, Donald Blake.
 He encountered Power Pack in New York.
 He encountered Sunspot of the New Mutants.
 When encountering the troubles Volstagg's two adopted mortal children, Kevin and Mick were having, he assures them the other Warriors will be there for them and all of Hogun's children.
 "The foster sons of Volstagg the Enormous are no less than then children of ALL the Warriors Three."

 Later Fandral was overcome by a mystery plague.
 He defeated a griffin-like creature.
 He helped defend Asgard against the forces of Seth.

 Fandral once set off on a mission to repair mischief done by Loki, and to rescue Mord, a groomsman vital to the security of Asgard.
 During this, on the Isle of Freya, the Norse Goddess of Love, he learns that his womanizing ways have deeply hurt many women, driving even the latest to near suicide.
 He is overcome by great shame and declares to Freya, 'for the nonce, I have forsworn philandering'.

 Fandral later went on a quest with Thor to seek Ulagg.
 He helped the Avengers battle Blastaar.
 He was rescued from Flying Trolls by the New Mutants.
 Fandral also battled Ymir.

 Fandral relates a tale concerning a journey to Earth and his subsequent marriage to a woman named Marian.